ChengqiChairuogu/SRPU-Model/README.md

 python tasks/train_task.py
 ```

-[cite\_start]During training, logs will be saved in the `logs/` directory, and model weights will be saved in `models/checkpoints/`[cite: 22].
+During training, logs will be saved in the `logs/` directory, and model weights will be saved in `models/checkpoints/`.
 You can monitor the process using TensorBoard:

 ```bash
 tensorboard --logdir logs